Reading Wrap-Up

 The Shining, by Stephen King

-I’m a fan of The Shining film by Stanley Kubrick, but I’d always heard that the film is very different from the book.
-Most other media based on Stephen King has disappointed me, so I went into The Shining novel with some trepidation.
+I’m a big fan of The Shining film by Stanley Kubrick, but I’d always heard that it is very different from the original book.
+Most of the other media I’ve seen that is based on King’s stories has disappointed me, so I went into The Shining novel with some trepidation.

-Well, I loved this book.
-It is quite verbose, showing the majority of situations separately from the perspective of each main character, but this never feels repetitive to read.
-The prose is simple, while still being interesting and enjoyable to read; I flew through the 600+ pages of my mass market paper back in under six days.
+I needn’t have feared: the book is great.
+It is quite verbose—the majority of situations are shown separately from the three main characters’ perspectives—but never felt repetitive.
+The prose is simple, yet still interesting: a breeze to read; I flew through the 600+ pages of my mass market paperback in under six days.

-In the novel Jack’s perspective provides a warped and repressed view of his past actions, and his present motivations.
-Therefore he comes off as a much more sympathetic character than the Jack in the film—until he doesn’t.
+In the novel, Jack’s point of view provides a warped and repressed picture of his past actions and his present motivations.
+He comes off as a much more sympathetic character than Jack does in the film—until he doesn’t.

-Interestingly, while both the film and novel are scary, the things I found most frightening in book are explicitly supernatural, and are left out of the film.
-Even so, I personally think that the film is a great adaptation: it takes liberties, but it gave me a similar feeling of dread and decline.
-I’ll definitely check out more Stephen King, probably starting with the source material for my other favorite movies: Carrie (1976) and Christine (1983).
+Interestingly, while both are scary, the things I found most frightening in book are explicitly supernatural, and left out of the film.
+Even so, I personally think that Kubrick crafted a great adaptation: it takes liberties, but gave me a similar feeling of dread and decline.
+I’ll definitely check out more Stephen King, probably starting with the source material for my other favorite movie adaptations: Carrie (1976) and Christine (1983).

 — 4/5 —